swift-on-server/site/Sources/site/Documentation.docc/2024/websockets-tutorial-using-swift-and-hummingbird/websockets-tutorial-using-swift-and-hummingbird.md

 3. A separate ``Router`` instance is created specifically for handling and logging WebSocket requests.
 4. A WebSocket route is set up for the `chat` path, checking for a username query parameter for WebSocket upgrades.
 5. On upgrade, the connection manager handles WebSocket users and writes the output stream to the outbound channel.

+The application is configured to use HTTP with WebSocket upgrades and includes WebSocket compression.
+Finally, the application is returned with the necessary services added:

+@Snippet(path: "site/Snippets/websockets_04")

-6. An `Application` instance is created with the previously configured routers for both HTTP and WebSocket requests.
+1. An `Application` instance is created with the previously configured routers for both HTTP and WebSocket requests.
-7. The `ConnectionManager` is added as a service to the application before returning it.
+2. The `ConnectionManager` is added as a service to the application before returning it.

 The ``ConnectionManager`` struct manages WebSocket connections, allowing users to join, send messages, and leave the chat, using an `AsyncStream` for connection handling and Actor for managing outbound connections: